 I don't know how it all got started but the long and short of it was that by the time we crossed paths again in London some time later Jimbo was pushing anything and everything to whoever wanted it and his main earner was heroin.
 That was allegedly part and parcel as to why he'd made such a rapid departure from his managerial post in the betting shop.
 It became common knowledge to all it seemed but me that he was becoming more and more dependant on heroin.
 The next thing there was a lot of money missing from the takings of the betting shop that he managed and the allegation was that he'd taken it to pay for his next fix.
 He was immediately ousted from the job but no charges were pressed which left him clear to pursue a new career in the big city.

 Heroin was major league and for the better part we didn't want to know about it.
 Drugs were supposed to be fun and we didn't want to witness another Hyde Park Serpentine episode despite that not being anything to do with the use of heroin.
 The crazy thing about it was that when we were all off our faces with acid it seemed to be different.
 I suppose in our own way we were just as suicidal but it didn't occur to us at the time.
+I mean, people have lost their lives jumping out of multi-story blocks thinking they coulf fly after taking LSD.
 But I still maintain to this day that heroin is a wasting drug that slowly wears you down until your eventually so low that the only place lower to go to is a hole in the ground.